Blackboard Ultra: Create and Grade Assignments (Faculty)

 • Allow Class Conversations: Class Conversations allow students to have a conversation around a specific piece of course content.
 Refer to the Class Conversations support article for more information.

-Formative Tools
+Formative Assessment Tools

-Use the Formative Assessment option to mark an Assignment as Formative.
 Refer to the Formative Assessments support article for more information.

-Grading & Submissions
+Assessment Grading & Submissions Settings

 • Grade Category: By default, Assignments are given the Assignment category.
 You may select a different category or create a custom category in the Gradebook.
+Refer to the Grade Categories support page for more information.

 • Maximum Points.
 Add the number of points this assignment is worth (a numerical value between 0 and 99,999).
 If you leave this field blank, the number will default to 100.

 • Anonymous Grading: This will hide the students' name from view while you are grading.
+Refer to the Anonymous Grading support page for more information.

-Assessment Security and Additional Tools
+Assessment Security

 • Goals & Standards: This feature is only in limited use at the university.

-Description
+Assessment Description

 Grade Assignments